schapi-create/apidoc-rpc-uat/md_files/README.md

 	>openssl req -new -key server.key -out server.csr

 	Generate configuration file (server.ext).
-If you have domain name server, you can add address of your RP Controller.
-Otherwise, you can add ip address of your RP Controller.
+If you have domain name server, you can add address of your RP-C. Otherwise, you can add ip address of your RP-C.

 	```
 	authorityKeyIdentifier=keyid,issuer